 statements are used:

-statement is an
+while statement is an

-statement, consider leaving out the else
+if-else statement, consider leaving out the else, ending the first

-: it allows you to omit the indentation of the
+substatement in continue: it allows you to omit the indentation of the

-substatement usually is the longer
+else substatement.
+Since the else substatement usually is the longer

 substatement it tends to produce code that is easier to read.

-statements prevent the famous Pascal statement
+while statements prevent the famous Pascal statement

 flaw, which is another example of a dialect.
 Usually the perpetual loop is the